 The Integrated Altona Visual Test simplifies the setup and verification of PDF workflows.
 You can verify Altona PDF/X compliance without having to purchase the Altona Test Suite Application Kit.

 Altona Visual Test file

-You can obtain the free version of the Altona Visual Test file that you need for the Integrated Altona Visual Test at:
+You can obtain the free version of the Altona Visual Test file that you need for the Integrated Altona Visual Test (a file named Altona_Visual_1v2a_x3.pdf) at: